ARM-software/AVH/DoxyGen/infrastructure/src/aws.md

 ```
 $ cbuild.sh microspeech.Example.cprj
 ```
-When built, you can now run the example on the Virtual Hardware Target:
+When built, you can now run the example on the FVP:
 ```
 $ ./run_example.sh
 ```